North Hampton, New Hampshire

 North Hampton is a town in Rockingham County, New Hampshire, United States.
 The population was 4,538 at the 2020 census.
-While the majority of the town is inland, North Hampton includes a part of New Hampshire's limited Atlantic seacoast.
+The town is located along the Atlantic coast.

 History

 First settled in 1639, the town was a part of Hampton known as "North Hill" or "North Parish".
 Residents began petitioning for separation from Hampton as early as 1719, but township was not granted until 1742 by colonial governor Benning Wentworth, following separation of New Hampshire from Massachusetts.

 Little Boar's Head, a seaside promontory, became a fashionable summer resort area in the 19th century, and contains elegant examples of late Victorian and Edwardian architecture.

 Geography

 North Hampton is in southeastern New Hampshire, bordered to the east by the Atlantic Ocean.
 It is bordered to the north by the towns of Greenland and Rye, to the west by Stratham, and to the south by Hampton.
 It touches the town of Exeter to the west at a single point.

 According to the U.S. Census Bureau, North Hampton has a total area of 37.3 sqkm, of which 36.0 sqkm are land and 1.3 sqkm are water, comprising 3.46% of the town.
 The highest point in North Hampton is the summit of Pine Hill, at 160 ft above sea level, on the town's western border.
 The town is drained to the east by the Little River, which flows directly to the Atlantic Ocean, and to the northwest by the Winnicut River, which flows to Great Bay, which in turn reaches the Atlantic by way of the Piscataqua River through Portsmouth.

-U.S. Route 1 and state routes 1A and 151 run north–south through North Hampton, while 111 runs east–west.
-Interstate 95 runs through North Hampton without access to the town; Route 101 provides easier freeway access to North Hampton despite never entering the town.
-The nearest commercial airport is Portsmouth International Airport; the two closest major airports are Logan Airport in Boston and Portland International Jetport in Maine.